 Be careful of “copper” pots & pans that have a thin veneer of copper and possess none of the real culinary qualities.
 Du Buyer for example guarantees quality cooking with a material composed of 90% copper and 10% stainless steel.

-AMT is hand cast and has a solid makeup with their patented layers.
+AMT is hand cast and has a solid makeup with its patented layers.
 They also retain the heat beautifully, see our range here

 Cast iron cookware is a good heat conductor and maintains temperatures well due to the density of the metal.
 It is durable but heavy.
 Because they are thicker they tend to heat more evenly than carbon steel pans.
 However, they will rust quickly if not kept conditioned and dried at all times.
 Cast iron cookware requires seasoning to maintain a non-stick surface.
 Cast Iron normally contains 97-98% iron and 2-3% carbon.
 The extra carbon makes it more brittle.
 However, the performance of cast iron and carbon steel pans is similar.